tencentyun/intlcloud-documents/product/计算/弹性伸缩/启动配置/创建启动配置_intl.md

 5. Select the bandwidth just like when you purchase a CVM instance.

-6. Set the username, password, and security group.
+6. Set the user name, password, and security group.

 7. Click **Finish**.